quantum29/developer-examples/README.md

 Relevant mostly for ThoughtSpot employees and partners.

 - All Web examples are in Typescript + Vite.
+    - Examples must run with the latest version of the [Visual Embed SDK](https://www.npmjs.com/package/@thoughtspot/visual-embed-sdk).
 - All Backend examples in Typescript (no javascript), or other languages.

 #### Adding a new example